Can Article 50 be halted in its Tracks?

 Even though, Article 50 has not been triggered yet, interest rates are also expected to be cut next month.

-Reiss Edwards are highly regarded professional immigration lawyers based in London, UK who are often called upon by the media to present comments on developments in immigration law.
+Reiss Edwards are a highly regarded professional immigration solicitors based in London, UK who are often called upon by the media to present comments on developments in immigration law.
 To acquire more information in relation to obtaining a British Citizenship or UK Permanent Residence Card, contact us on +44(0)20 3439 9270.